Simhyeon/r4d/docs/macro_syntax.md

 **Piping**

-Pipe attribute ```|``` saves macro output into temporary value.
-This is useful when you have to use mutlple macros for desired output which makes it hard to grasp the code and maintain them.
+Pipe attribute ```|``` saves macro output into a temporary container.
+This is useful when you use hygiene mode and needs a persistent container that is not volatile.
+Or simply you are just tired of defining container everytime you want to use. ( Though I recommend using named macro container for code readability )

 ```
 $define(test,a=$a())